WhileTrueDoNothing/programming-summative-quiz/README.md

 - Generate questions randomly from the postcode data.
 - Save and store user scores so they can be accessed later.
 - Validate user name inputs to ensure they don't contain numbers or symbols.
-- Be able to end the quiz if all rows in the data have been used.
+- Either end the quiz or reset the data if all question data has been used.
 ## Should
 The application should:
 - Display the leaderboard as a graph.
 - Contain a widget explaining how to play the game.
 - Use a contrasting colour palette tested with a colour blindness simulator.
 ## Could
+The application could:
+- Become more difficult once the user scores enough points by offering a selection menu of all options instead of just 4.
+- Become even more difficult for high scoring users by switching to just a free text input.
 ## Won't
+(This version of the application) Won't:
+- Utilize postcode district data for questions.
+That dataset is too large and complex to be worth implementing at this stage.
+- Differentiate between users with the same score by other metrics.
+Choosing and implementing an alternative metric takes time, and I have higher priority tasks.
+- Score users based on the time they take to answer (to deter them from googling it).
+The time it could take to implement the system and find ideal time limits outweighs the value it could bring.
 ### Prototype
 I used figma to create a prototype of the user's journey through the quiz.
 It demonstrates viewing instructions on how to play, entering a user's name, answering a question and the quiz leaderboard updating with their final score.
 It can be accessed [here](https://www.figma.com/design/uioibs1bjv756tDAnCv9xo/postcode_quiz_ui_prototype?node-id=0-1&t=zjcT6pKWqf88Nzvt-1).
 <img width="1186" height="1077" alt="The Figma UI prototype for the quiz, showing the flow between different screens." src="https://github.com/user-attachments/assets/6b433fee-1b68-4114-8511-8fa7dbb06c68" />